 OVERVIEW: A Little Hope seeks to “provide bereavement support services and grief counseling for children, teens, and young adults who have experienced the loss of a parent, sibling, or a loved one, regardless of the circumstances of the death.”

-While the programs that we partner with are diverse in their approach—all utilize the peer support group model to facilitate children’s expression of painful and conflicted thoughts and feelings about the death of a loved one, without judgment.
-This is accomplished as children tell the story of what happened and/or through physical play, art projects, music and journal writing.
+In addition to this business rigor, A Little Hope adheres to a peer support group model.
+Within these constructs, the funder supports a range of activities through which the mental health of bereaving children and youth can be improved.
+It summarizes the scope of the programs it supports by stating: “While the programs that we partner with are diverse in their approach—all utilize the peer support group model to facilitate children’s expression of painful and conflicted thoughts and feelings about the death of a loved one, without judgment.
+This is accomplished as children tell the story of what happened and/or through physical play, art projects, music and journal writing.”

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)